apache/royale-asjs/examples/royale/StorageExample/README.txt

 need to be moved into a Cordova project.
 Once there, the application can be deployed to a device or run in an emulator.

-1. In a clean directory, outside of the flex-asjs directories, use the cordova command line interface to build an empty application:
+1. In a clean directory, outside of the royale-asjs directories, use the cordova command line interface to build an empty application:

 cordova create filetest org.apache.flex "FileTest"